markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Leading and trailing [whitespace] is ignored in parsing inline content:
+Leading and trailing spaces or tabs are ignored in parsing inline content:

 ```````````````````````````````` example
 #                  foo